 In pursuit of our mission, we have developed a comprehensive spectrum of expertise in geodesy, geophysics, geology, mineralogy, geochemistry, physics, geomorphology, geobiosciences, mathematics, and engineering.
 This is complemented by our deep methodological and technological knowhow and innovation.
 We are responsible for the long-term operation of expansive instrument networks, arrays and observatories, as well as data and analytical infrastructures.
 To accomplish our large-scale tasks, we have established MESI, the worldwide unique Modular Earth Science Infrastructure.

-Our research is organized in a matrix structure, with disciplinary competences grouped in six scientific departments.
-The departments guarantee the development and continuity of disciplinary skills, methods and infrastructures.
+Our research is organized in a matrix structure, with disciplinary competences grouped in four scientific departments.
+The departments guarantee the development and continuity of disciplinary skills, methods, and infrastructures.
 This is an indispensable foundation for our ability to engage with evolving scientific insights, new technologies, and unexpected, pressing challenges of societal relevance.